 Did you know that 75% of business owners regret exiting their business?
 And it’s not all about the money.
 In addition to financial concerns, we often see funeral homeowners regret issues related to timing, their employees, and their greater sense of purpose.
 Luckily, all of these regrets can be avoided with a bit of proper planning.

-When you put your business up for sale, you’re going to receive offers, and much like a flea market or yard sale, you’ll undoubtedly receive lowballed offers.
+When you’re selling a funeral home business, you’re going to receive offers, and much like a flea market or yard sale, you’ll undoubtedly receive lowballed offers.
 The key to choosing the right deal, however, is knowing which deals to consider and which to say no to.

 Often, funeral directors see the sale of their business as a means to an end, quickly accepting the highest offer available; however, this overlooks your needs in the transaction.
 Before selling, you should ask yourself what you’d like to accomplish with the sale.

 - What are your goals?

 - Do you wish to keep majority/minority control?